jafingerhut/core.btree-vector/doc/intro.md

 public Object nth(int i) {
     Object[] node = arrayFor(i);
     /* And this is the corresponding last bit of simple arithmetic
-     * part once the array node of the tree, or that the element is in
+     * part, done after the the array node of the tree has been
-     * the tail, has been determined. */ return node[i & 0x01f];
+     * determined, or that the element is in the tail array. */ return node[i & 0x01f];
 }
 ```